streaksu/slibc/PORTING.md

     - The definition of the `errnoval.h` and `fcntlval.h` headers, which define values taken by fcntl and errno C library utilities, by nature OS dependent.
     - The `types` header, since the types and values are part of the OS ABI.
+    - The `stat` header, with values and declarations of the `stat` sysdep.
     - Any desired optional headers. for optional declarations or values.

 For a more practical example, the `x86_64-linux` is a complete documented